Co-Parenting Disputes: Solve It or Lawyer Up?

 Step 1: Pause Before Responding

-You already know this, but here's why it matters specifically in co-parenting: courts look at both parties' behavior.
-If a dispute eventually escalates to legal proceedings, your text messages, emails, and app communications become evidence.
-A 10-minute cooling period before responding can save you from sending something a judge later reads with raised eyebrows.
+Courts look at both parties' behavior.
+If a dispute escalates to legal proceedings, your texts, emails, and app messages become evidence.
+A ten-minute cooling period can prevent sending something a judge later reads with concern.

 Step 2: Name the Issue in Writing, Without Blame

-Use what therapists call a "behavioral description" — describe what happened without interpreting motives.
+Use a "behavioral description" — describe what happened without interpreting motives.

 ❌ "You always put yourself first and ignore the schedule whenever it suits you."